PastaPastaPasta/llm-chinese-english/README.md

 | Level 4    | 3,659      | 2,103       | 0.716       | 28% advantage   |
 | Level 5    | 4,183      | 2,212       | 0.646       | 35% advantage   |

+*CN/EN Ratio shown is the average of per-problem ratios.
+When calculated as aggregate totals, Level 5 shows even greater efficiency (2,212/4,183 = 0.529 or 47% advantage).

 ![Efficiency Trend with Confidence](efficiency_trend_with_confidence.jpg)

 **The Complexity Correlation**:
 - As difficulty increases, efficiency gap widens (r = -0.267, p < 0.0001)
-- Level 1 problems: Qwen3's Chinese CoT uses 93% of its English CoT tokens (minimal advantage)
+- Level 1 problems: Chinese uses 93% of English tokens on average per problem
-- Level 5 problems: Qwen3's Chinese CoT uses 65% of its English CoT tokens (dramatic advantage)
+- Level 5 problems: Chinese uses 65% of English tokens on average per problem
 - **This isn't just tokenization—it's fundamentally more efficient reasoning.** Because the CN/EN ratio widens with problem difficulty (not constant), a reasoning-strategy component is implicated beyond segmentation ([Petrov et al., 2023](https://arxiv.org/pdf/2305.15425))

 ### Subject-Specific Efficiency Patterns